lavantien/llm_tournament/prompts.md

 #### Content

-Write a program to simulate the 3 body problem, in Python and Pygame, which all the entities coming together and orbiting each other at the beginning, and each draw their own path in different colors.
+Write a program to simulate the 3 body problem with walls and collision, in Python and Pygame, which all the entities coming together and meet in the middle at the beginning, and each draw their own path in different colors.
+Output the final code in one single file.

 #### Solution